incubyte/incubyte.github.io/content/blog/standup.md

 ##### Q: Duration?

-Ideally, 15 minutes max.
+Ideally, a maximum of 15 minutes.
 Every team member should speak for only 2 or 3 minutes.
-If there are too many participants and not everyone can finish in 15 minutes, it is a different problem.
-Ideally, divide the team instead of shortening individuals' time or increasing standup meetings' time.
+If there are too many participants and the meeting cannot be concluded in a 15-minute timeframe, it is a different problem.
+Ideally in such cases, divide the team instead of shortening individuals' time or increasing the duration of the standup meetings.

 ##### Q: Should I be standing up?

-Well, the meeting should be short.
-So, psychologically, if you are standing up, you would be quick.
-So, if your standups are not ending in time, you should definitely start standing up.
+Since the goal is to keep the meeting short, adopting a psychological approach, standing up tends to lead to brevity.
+If your standup meetings consistently exceed the allotted time, you should definitely transition to standing meetings.

 ##### Q: Should we hire a scrum master?